data-prep-kit/data-prep-kit/transforms/universal/opensearch/README.md

 testing and IDE set up.

 ## Summary
-The openserach transform creates and inserts data into an [OpenSearch vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/).
+The openserach transform creates and inserts data into an [OpenSearch k-NN vector index](https://docs.opensearch.org/latest/vector-search/creating-vector-index/).
 It assumes that embeddings are generated externally, following the process described in the [OpenSearch documentation](https://docs.opensearch.org/latest/vector-search/creating-vector-index/#storing-raw-vectors-or-embeddings-generated-outside-of-opensearch)
 .
 For details on how to search the vector store, please refer to the [OpenSearch documentation](https://docs.opensearch.org/latest/vector-search/searching-data/).